What is Smokable Hemp Flower?

 The marijuana plant contains a plethora of medicinal, therapeutic, and nutritional benefits.
 However, let’s look at this unique plant from even more perspectives.
 Cannabis can naturally improve one’s well-being and quality of life.
 Not to mention, hemp and marijuana production provides countless Americans with agricultural careers.

 Hemp is beneficial and useful too, especially industrial hemp.
-It serves a variety of purposes within the areas of food, health & wellness, and construction.
+It serves a variety of purposes within many important and prospering industries.
 It’s also commonly used to produce topical products and oils, paper, fuel, building materials, and even clothing.
-Even the seeds provide a plethora of uses for customers seeking to imporove their overall health.

 What else does marijuana and hemp have in common?
 They can both extract CBD.
 Depending on the exact plant from which it was extracted, tests will show that different plans produce unique variations of cannabinoids.
 Even if consumers can’t legally purchase cannabis-derived CBD, hemp-derived CBD is available in many shops and online stores.